MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-adjust-reclassify.md

 ### To calculate the expected inventory in advanced warehouse configurations
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Item Journal**, and choose the related link.
 2. Choose the **Calculate Whse.
 Adjustment** action.
-3. Fill in the batch job request window with the numbers of the items you want to count and with your location.
+3. Fill in the batch job request page with the numbers of the items you want to count and with your location.
 4. Choose the **OK** button, and post the adjustments if any.

     If you do not do this before you perform the warehouse physical inventory, the results you post to the physical inventory journal and item ledger in the second part of the process will be the physical inventory results combined with other warehouse adjustments for the items that were counted.
 5. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Whse.
 Phys.
 Invt.
 Journal**, and choose the related link.
 6. Choose the **Calculate Inventory** action.
 The **Whse.
-Calculate Inventory** batch job request window opens.
+Calculate Inventory** batch job request page opens.
 7. Set the filters to limit the items that will be counted in the journal, and then choose the **OK** button.

     The program creates a line for each bin that fulfills the filter requirements.
 You can at this point still delete some of the lines, but if you want to post the results as a physical inventory, you must count the item in all the bins that contain it.